hubmapconsortium/ccf-ontology/src/ontology/README.md

    ```
    $ git commit . -m "Releasing [version number]."
+   $ git tag "[version number]"
+   $ git push
    ```
+Up to this point, the ontology is still in the development environment and is not yet officially released.
+To make an official release, perform these steps below:

 2. Run the Git command to switch to the `main` environment